iccmr-quantum/1st_isqcmc/index.md

 The envisaged programme comprises talks about the resources being developed by the QuTune team and works by invited presenters.
 It offers a hands-on introduction to programming quantum computers for musicians and practical demonstrations.
 We welcome proposals for presentations (see [How to participate](#how-to-participate) below).

 The symposium will take place online and attendance is free of charge.
-Places are limited, [registration](https://forms.gle/z6nKn7SPPPGhWFfQA) is required.
+Places are limited, registration is required.
+Registration information will be posted here in due time.
+Please watch this space.

 # Organising Team
 - Eduardo R. Miranda (ICCMR, University of Plymouth, UK)